txje/Unicycler/README.md

                        \          /
                         CTGTCAATTT
 ```
-Most assemblers use graphs as an internal data structure to produce their assemblies.
-[De Bruijn graphs](http://www.homolog.us/Tutorials/index.php?p=1.1&s=1) are commonly used for short read assemblers and overlap graphs are common for long read assemblers.

-If the assembly process was perfect and complete, we'd always get one contig per physical piece of DNA have no need for a graph.
-But most assemblies are not complete (especially short read assemblies) and in these cases an assembly graph can help us understand the incomplete assembly much better than contigs alone.
+If the assembly process was complete, we'd always get one contig per physical piece of DNA have no need for a graph.
+But most assemblies are not complete (especially short read assemblies), and a graph can describe an incomplete assembly much better than contigs alone.

-The primary reason short read assemblies do not complete is that DNA usually contains _repeats_.
-When the repeats are longer than the reads (or for paired-end sequencing, longer than the insert size), they are collapsed into a single contig in the assembly graph with multiple connections leading in and multiple connections leading out.
+The main reason we can't get a complete assembly from short reads is that DNA usually contains _repeats_ - the same sequence occuring two or more times in the genome.
+When a repeat is longer than the reads (or for paired-end sequencing, longer than the insert size), it forms a single contig in the assembly graph with multiple connections in and multiple connections out.

 Here is what happens to a simple bacterial assembly graph as you add repeats to the genome:
 <p align="center"><img src="misc/repeats_in_graph.png" alt="Repeats in graph"></p>

-We started out with a simple loop corresponding to the circular chromosome, but as repeats were added the graph became increasingly tangled.
-Real world bacterial assembly graphs get much more complicated.
+As repeats were added, the graph became increasingly tangled (and real assembly graphs get a lot more tangled than that).

-To complete a bacterial genome assembly (i.e. find one correct sequence for each chromosome/plasmid), we need to resolve the repeats.
+To complete a bacterial genome assembly (i.e. find the one correct sequence for each chromosome/plasmid), we need to resolve the repeats.
 This means finding which way into a repeat matches up with which way out.
-Unfortunately, short reads don't have enough information to do this, but _long reads_ do.
+Short reads don't have enough information to do this, but _long reads_ do.

 ### Unicycler pipeline in brief

-Unicycler performs an assembly (using SPAdes) of just the Illumina reads.
-It then uses long read alignments to resolve repeats in the assembly graph.
-It does this by building 'bridges' between non-repeat contigs using the best path through the assembly graph.
+Unicycler uses SPAdes to get an assembly graph made from Illumina reads.
+Since Illumina reads are accurate, this graph has very few mistakes.
+But since Illumina reads are short, it will also contain unresolved repeats.
+Unicycler then uses long read alignments to build 'bridges' between non-repeat contigs - resolving the repeats and simplifying the graph.

 Essentially, Unicycler is a scaffolder which uses long reads to properly arrange Illumina contigs.
 But unlike a naive scaffolding tool which operates on assembled _contigs_, Unicycler works on an assembly _graph_.
-This gives it much more information to complete assemblies with a very low risk of mistakes.
+This gives it much more information to complete assemblies and a lower risk of mistakes.

 Here are the steps it follows, in a bit more detail: